nic-dgl104-winter-2022/class-textbook/ch8/MVVM/MVVM.md

 )
 ```

-Next, we will make an API service that uses a library retrofit for requesting the remote API.
+Next, we will make an API service that uses a library Retrofit for requesting the remote API.

 ### ApiClient.kt